mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 8:15 Create a file inside the Viewes/Shared folder called _CreateAndBackToListButton.cshtml and modify it
-8:18 im gonna create also the file called _EditAndBackToListButton.cshtml inside the same folder
+8:18 im gonna create also the file called _EditAndBackToListButton.cshtml inside the same folder 8:23 modify the CategoryRepository.cs file inside the Repository folder